trallard/airflow-tutorial/source/first-airflow.md

-# Airflow 101
+# Airflow 101: working locally and familiarise with the tool

-## Getting Airflow set up on your local computer

 ### Pre-requisites

 The following prerrequisites are needed:

 - Libraries detailed in the Setting up section (either via conda or pipenv)